RiseAnubis/WpfEssentials/Readme.md

 ---
 There is a *DependencyPropertyRegistrator* class that lets you create Dependency Properties more easily with writing less code.

-So far, only standard Dependency Properties are supported.
+So far, only normal Dependency Properties are supported.

 ```
 public class MyTestControl : Control